wavefrontHQ/wavefront-operator-for-kubernetes/MIGRATION.md

 |`dataCollection.metrics.filters.DenyList`           | `sinks.filters.metricDenyList`          |
 |`dataCollection.metrics.filters.AllowList`          | `sinks.filters.metric.AllowList`        |

-If you need to set container resource request/limits for wavefront collector, set `dataCollection.metrics.nodeCollector.resources` and `dataCollection.metrics.clusterCollector.resources`.
+To set container resource request/limits for wavefront collector, set `dataCollection.metrics.nodeCollector.resources` and `dataCollection.metrics.clusterCollector.resources`.

 Did you change any other Kubernetes configuration in your collector resource yaml?
 If so, please let us know as we probably might not support customizing those parameters yet in beta.